basisproject/paper/regional-socialism.md

 For instance, a company might have a CEO, and a region might set the CEO wage to $40/hour.
 Now all CEOs make $40/hour.
 However, let's say that a region decides to invest in its growing aeronautics industry.
 It wants the CEO of an aeronautics firm to make more than the CEO of a towing company, but a data-entry clerk at the aeronautics firm should make the same wage as a data-entry clerk at the towing company.
 Not so simple!

 Let's imagine another situation.
 A region has a doctor shortage, so raises the wages for doctors, which causes doctors to move into the region to fill the available positions.
 Great!
 However, doctors keep moving in to try to get jobs.
 Too many doctors!
 The region decides to lower the doctor wage back to a previous rate to stop the influx.
 Does this mean the current doctors we worked hard to get will leave for greener pastures?
 Not necessarily.
 Wage reductions for existing workers can be handled such that they are delayed and/or are reduced linearly (decayed) over a regionally-set amount of time.
-The amount of delay (days until the wage starts changing) and rate of decay (days until the new wage takes full effect, not counting delay) are regionally-set on a per-reduction basis.
-New workers who take on these jobs will immediately get the new lower wages, and workers who had the higher paying jobs before will have some amount of delay and slow decline before the wage reductions take full effect (and it's important to note that the delay can be set arbitrarily high to effectively lock in previous wages).
+The amount of delay (days until the wage starts changing) and rate of decay (days until the new wage takes full effect, not counting delay) are decided on a per-reduction basis.
+New workers who take on these jobs will immediately get the new lower wages, and workers who had the higher paying jobs before will have some amount of delay and slow decline before the wage reductions take full effect (and it's important to note that the delay can be set arbitrarily high to effectively grandfather-in previous wages).
 New downward changes to wages will essentially override the previous delay/decay parameters, but the new parameters will be applied to the wage at its current rate of decay.
 In other words, delay and decay only act to change the current wage, and cannot arbitrarily set the wage lower (unless delay and decay are both set to 0, which would force an immediate wage reduction).

 Wages are broken out into two categories: occupation and industry.
 Every occupation is part of an industry, usually as a function of the company the occupation exists in.
 For instance a lawyer at a bank would be a lawyer by occupation in the finance industry.
 Let's look at the full calculation for a wage: